 With patience and perseverance, guinea pigs can be tamed so they feel more relaxed in your company.
 This can make lap time a lot more enjoyable for them.

 Grooming your guinea pig is an essential part of the regular care routine and gives you both an opportunity to bond.
 Handling your guinea pig whilst grooming keeps them used to human contact and has the benefit of making health checks and trips to the vet much easier.

 A well-kept coat will help keep your pet’s fur free from debris, tangling and excessive staining from droppings and urine.
 Grooming time is a great way to perform your routine health checks whilst enjoying some quality time with your guinea pig.
-Learn how to groom your guinea pig here

 It is a good idea to weigh your guinea pig weekly and record their weight so you can monitor weight gain or loss.
 Significant weight loss or gain can mean they are sick and need to be checked over by a vet.

-If you handle your guinea pigs on a regular basis, you will get to know what is normal behaviour.
+If you handle your guinea pigs on a regular basis, you will get to know what is normal behavior.
 This means that if they do become ill you are more likely to notice that something is wrong and hopefully get them to the vet before it gets too serious.

 It is a good idea to perform a health check on your cavy each week.
 This isn’t difficult once you have done it a few times.
 In fact, it is something you can do when you take them out for a cuddle.
 The more you do it, the more your piggy will become used to it.

 Here are the things you need to check:

 Check the color of the teeth.
 They should range from white to yellowish, so if they are brown they may be deficient in a particular nutrient.